josephchay/linguify/README.md

-    ("Patients diagnosed with Type 2 diabetes are advised to monitor " "their blood glucose levels regularly, maintain a low glycemic index diet, " "and follow their physician's guidance on insulin or oral hypoglycemic medications."), ("Post-operative care involves wound inspection, dressing changes, and pain management. " "Patients should avoid heavy lifting, keep the incision site dry unless instructed otherwise, " "and report signs of infection such as redness, swelling, or discharge."), ("Individuals with hypertension should avoid excessive sodium intake, " "engage in regular physical activity, and adopt stress-reducing techniques " "such as meditation or mindfulness exercises.
-Monitoring blood pressure at home " "is recommended to track progress and ensure stability."), ("Asthma management requires identifying triggers, following a prescribed inhaler routine, " "and seeking emergency care if symptoms escalate.
-Inhaled corticosteroids and bronchodilators " "are often key components in long-term management plans."),
+    ("Patients diagnosed with Type 2 diabetes are advised to monitor " "their blood glucose levels regularly, maintain a low glycemic index diet, " "and follow their physician's guidance on insulin or oral hypoglycemic medications."), ("Post operative care involves wound inspection, dressing changes, " "and pain management.
+Patients should avoid heavy lifting, " "keep the incision site dry unless instructed otherwise, " "and report signs of infection such as redness, swelling, or discharge."), ("Individuals with hypertension should avoid excessive sodium intake, " "engage in regular physical activity, and adopt stress reducing techniques " "such as meditation or mindfulness exercises. " "Monitoring blood pressure at home is recommended to track progress " "and ensure stability."),
+    ("Asthma management requires identifying triggers, "
+     "following a prescribed inhaler routine, "
+     "and seeking emergency care if symptoms escalate. " "Inhaled corticosteroids and bronchodilators are often key components " "in long term management plans."),

     # Highly Detailed (Medical Jargon/Technical)
-    ("Beta-adrenergic antagonists, commonly known as beta-blockers, function by " "competitively inhibiting the binding of catecholamines to beta-adrenergic receptors. " "This leads to decreased myocardial contractility, reduced heart rate, and diminished " "oxygen consumption, making them essential in the management of ischemic heart disease, " "chronic heart failure, and post-myocardial infarction care."), ("The patient presented with tachycardia, diaphoresis, and altered mentation, " "indicative of possible hypoglycemic crisis.
-Immediate intervention included " "administration of 50% dextrose solution intravenously, followed by continuous glucose " "monitoring to stabilize serum glucose levels."),
+    ("Beta adrenergic antagonists, commonly known as beta blockers, " "function by competitively inhibiting the binding of catecholamines " "to beta adrenergic receptors. "
+     "This leads to decreased myocardial contractility, reduced heart rate, " "and diminished oxygen consumption, making them essential in " "the management of ischemic heart disease, chronic heart failure, " "and post myocardial infarction care."),
+    ("The patient presented with tachycardia, diaphoresis, and altered mentation, " "indicative of possible hypoglycemic crisis. "
+     "Immediate intervention included administration of 50 percent dextrose " "solution intravenously, followed by continuous glucose monitoring " "to stabilize serum glucose levels."),
-    ("Magnetic resonance imaging (MRI) revealed a T2-weighted hyperintense lesion " "in the left parietal lobe, consistent with gliosis.
-The differential diagnosis included " "post-ischemic changes, demyelinating pathology, or an old vascular insult. " "Further correlation with clinical history and CSF analysis was recommended."),
+    ("Magnetic resonance imaging, commonly called MRI, revealed a T2 weighted " "hyperintense lesion in the left parietal lobe, consistent with gliosis. " "The differential diagnosis included post ischemic changes, " "demyelinating pathology, or an old vascular insult. " "Further correlation with clinical history and CSF analysis was recommended."),

-    # Extensive and Detailed (In-Depth Medical Descriptions)
+    # Extensive and Detailed (In Depth Medical Descriptions)
-    ("Acute coronary syndrome (ACS) presents with a spectrum of conditions ranging from " "unstable angina to ST-elevation myocardial infarction (STEMI).
-Management involves " "prompt initiation of dual antiplatelet therapy (DAPT) using aspirin and a P2Y12 inhibitor, " "alongside anticoagulation with heparin or enoxaparin."),
+    ("Acute coronary syndrome, abbreviated as ACS, presents with a spectrum " "of conditions ranging from unstable angina to ST elevation myocardial infarction. " "Management involves prompt initiation of dual antiplatelet therapy " "using aspirin and a P2Y12 inhibitor, alongside anticoagulation " "with heparin or enoxaparin."),
-    ("Sepsis is a life-threatening condition characterized by systemic inflammation and " "organ dysfunction triggered by infection.
-The Surviving Sepsis Campaign recommends " "initiating broad-spectrum antibiotics within one hour of suspected sepsis, alongside " "aggressive fluid resuscitation with crystalloids.
-Vasopressor support, particularly " "norepinephrine, is indicated if mean arterial pressure (MAP) remains below 65 mmHg " "despite adequate fluid administration."),
+    ("Sepsis is a life threatening condition characterized by systemic inflammation " "and organ dysfunction triggered by infection. " "The Surviving Sepsis Campaign recommends initiating broad spectrum antibiotics " "within one hour of suspected sepsis, alongside aggressive fluid resuscitation " "with crystalloids. "
-]
+     "Vasopressor support, particularly norepinephrine, is indicated " "if mean arterial pressure, abbreviated as MAP, remains below 65 millimeters " "of mercury despite adequate fluid administration."), ]

 # Generate speech